ucl-pond/vtkSnap/README.md

 I've included an example nii file called example.nii along with a label file called labels_rgb_7levels.csv, so an example call would be:

-vtkpython vtkSnap.py --Xrot 90 --Yrot 90 --Zrot 185 example.nii labels_rgb_7levels.csv out.png
+vtkpython vtkSnap.py --Xrot 90 --Yrot 90 --Zrot 185 example.nii labels_rgb_7levels.csv out_x90_y90_z185.png

-You should be able to generate the out.png I've included.
+You can rotate the image about the x-axis (left/right), y-axis (up/down) and z-axis (in/out of screen) using the Xrot, Yrot and Zrot optional arguments.

+For example, let's see the inside of the brain by rotating 180 degrees about the y-axis and 5 degrees about the z-axis:

+vtkpython vtkSnap.py --Xrot 90 --Yrot 270 --Zrot 180 example.nii labels_rgb_7levels.csv out_x90_y270_z180.png